MichaelHaussmann/resolva/README.md

 - nested data structures
 - template discovery
 - templates referencing templates
+- python 2 support

 If you need one of these, go for the original :)

 ### TODO:

+- "label" instead of "name" ? or "key" ?
 - should fails return (None, None) ? tuple[None] ? (replace "found" by "result")
 - docstrings (+doctests)
 - pytests calling the existing tests